 Case (2) is the same as (1), just with the formatting of names slightly different.
-Each entry is of the form i_d_p , where i is the unique identifier for the genome, d is which chromosome the ortholog is located, s indicates whether the gene is on the forward or reverse strand, and p is what position the ortholog appears in on that chromosome. p must be a numeric. s must be 0 or 1, corresponding to whether the gene is on the forward or reverse strand.
-Whether 0 denotes forward or reverse is inconsequential as long as the scheme is consistent. i, d can be any value as long as it doesn't contain an underscore (' $$ ').
+Each entry is of the form g_d_p, where g is the unique identifier for the genome, d is which chromosome the ortholog is located, s indicates whether the gene is on the forward or reverse strand, and p is what position the ortholog appears in on that chromosome. p must be a numeric. s must be 0 or 1, corresponding to whether the gene is on the forward or reverse strand.
+Whether 0 denotes forward or reverse is inconsequential as long as the scheme is consistent. g,d can be any value as long as they don't contain an underscore ('').